 Nurses office in Pierce Hall

 Built in 1916, Pierce Hall was commissioned to be a Community Center by Julia Pierce and Ellen Pierce, in memory of Chester Pierce Sr., and his son, Edward L. Pierce.
+The Pierce sisters planned and envisioned the structure as a community center.
 It was designed by local architect Charles Kinsman.
 At its 1916 opening, over 600 community members attended, welcoming this glorious center to the Valley.

 1916 view of auditorium